-- Plastic, glass, and metal (+ milk and juice cartons) can be commingled; items should be empty and rinsed once.
+- Plastic, glass, and metal (+ milk and juice cartons) can be commingled; items should be empty and rinsed.

-- Paper/cardboard must be separated and broken down flat; avoid including wet or greasy paper.
+- Paper/cardboard must be separated and broken down flat; DO NOT include wet or greasy paper.

 - For everything else, "when in doubt, leave it out of the recycle bin".